Azure/azure-quickstart-templates/jenkins-cicd-vmss/README.md

 ### Manage VMSS

-The VMSS components are created in a separate resource group whose name is provided in the ARM template parameter **VM Resource Group**, you could access and manage them via the Azure portal.
+The VMSS components are created in a separate resource group whose name is postfixed with `-VMSS`, you could access and manage them via the Azure portal.

 > **Note:** Any custom changes in the VMSS components would get lost when there's new commits in the repository specified by the ARM template parameter **Repository Url**, as that would trigger Jenkins job to re-create the image and all VMSS components.